We transformed Bird Street, a disused space off Oxford Street, into the world’s first ‘Smart Street’.

 Led by New West End Company together with Westminster City Council and Transport for London and supported by major Bond Street retailers and property owners, the project will completely transform the public space across Old and New Bond Street, helping strengthen its position as the global centre of luxury retail.

-Delivered over an 18 month period, the works are due to be finished in time for the arrival of the Elizabeth Line in late 2018.
+Delivered over an 18 month period, the works are due to be finished in time for the arrival of the Elizabeth Line in December 2018.

 To minimise disruption for residents and businesses, the enhancements to Bond Street will be carried out in different work streams.
 View the project leaflet to find out more.